devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Morphological Image Processing

-**Morphological image processing** is a set of non-linear operations that process images based on their shapes.
+Morphological image processing is a set of non-linear operations that process images based on their shapes.
 It is primarily used to analyze and manipulate the geometric structures within an image, which is especially useful for binary images.
 Morphological operations rely on the relative ordering of pixel values rather than their numerical values, making them particularly effective for shape analysis, noise reduction, and image segmentation.

 The fundamental operations in morphological image processing include:

-- **Erosion**: This operation removes pixels from the boundaries of objects in a binary image.
+- Erosion: This operation removes pixels from the boundaries of objects in a binary image.
 It effectively shrinks the size of objects and can help eliminate small-scale noise.
-- **Dilation**: This operation adds pixels to the boundaries of objects, effectively enlarging them.
+- Dilation: This operation adds pixels to the boundaries of objects, effectively enlarging them.
 Dilation can fill small holes and gaps in objects, making them more prominent.

 #### Importance of Morphological Operations

-1. **Noise Reduction**: Erosion can help remove small noise points from binary images.
+1. Noise Reduction: Erosion can help remove small noise points from binary images.
-2. **Shape Analysis**: Morphological operations can extract and analyze shapes within an image.
+2. Shape Analysis: Morphological operations can extract and analyze shapes within an image.
-3. **Preprocessing for Segmentation**: These operations are often used as preprocessing steps before applying more complex algorithms like segmentation or feature extraction.
+3. Preprocessing for Segmentation: These operations are often used as preprocessing steps before applying more complex algorithms like segmentation or feature extraction.

 #### Python Script to Perform Erosion and Dilation on a Binary Image Using OpenCV